phongduong/my-portfolio/data/posts/create-and-execute-a-task-in-gulpjs.md

 Private tasks: tasks that you don't export from gulpfile.
 You use them in `serires()` and `parallel()` function

 **Note:** One thing to remember that Gulpjs doesn't support synchronous function.
-If you return something in your function, you must return stream, promise, event emitter, child process and observable.
-If you don't return any, you can call the `callback` function to signal completion.
-The callback function is passed to your task as the argument.
+If you return something in your task, it must be stream, promise, event emitter, child process or observable.
+If you don't return any, you must call the `callback` function to signal completion.
+The `callback` function is passed to your task as the argument.